Updated on August 21, 2025

 Pharmacists

-As mentioned above, treating HIV involves taking medications every day.
-This means that you will be seeing your pharmacist on a regular basis.
-While most transactions at a pharmacy are as simple as picking up your medication and being on your way, remember that your pharmacist is a great source of information anytime you have a question about your medication—such as questions about dosing instructions, side effects, or drug interactions.
-Your pharmacist can also help you stay up to date on vaccinations (which are an important part of HIV treatment and preventive health).
+Treating HIV involves medications.
+This means you may be seeing your pharmacist on a regular basis.
+While most transactions at a pharmacy are as simple as picking up your medication and being on your way, remember that your pharmacist is a great source of information any time you have a question about your medication—such as questions about dosing instructions, side effects, or drug interactions.
+Your pharmacist can also help you stay up to date on vaccinations, which are an important part of HIV treatment and preventive health.

-There are also healthcare providers that can support you with the practical aspects of HIV treatment—things like financial assistance or working with an insurance provider.
-Examples of healthcare providers that can help you with the practical aspects of HIV care include healthcare social workers, case managers, and patient navigators.
+There are also healthcare providers who can support you with the practical aspects of HIV treatment—things like financial assistance or working with an insurance provider.
+Examples include healthcare social workers, case managers, and patient navigators.

 People with HIV are at an increased risk of infections, including dental infections.
 Regular visits to your dentist can help identify and treat any issues with your teeth and gums.